technoblogy/serpente-core/README.md

 To buy the boards see: [Serpente - A Tiny CircuitPython Prototyping Board](https://www.tindie.com/products/arturo182/serpente-a-tiny-circuitpython-prototyping-board/) on Tindie.

+To get uLisp for the Serpente boards go to https://github.com/technoblogy/ulisp-serpente.

 #### Installing the Serpente core

 Install the Arduino Core as follows: